kozach/fontest/README.md

 # Fontest
 It quickly creates static pages which can be opened on different devices\browsers for convenient testing fonts.

-Advantages:
+## Advantages
-	- Fast generation using Gulp, SASS and Jade
+	Fast generation using Gulp, SASS and Jade
-	- Simple and crossbrowser HTML\CSS
+	Simple and crossbrowser HTML\CSS
-	- Just open page or take screenshot, not need to do other clicks\settings on page
-	- There is no need to deploy on hosting
+	Just open page or take screenshot, not need to do other clicks\settings on page There is no need to deploy on hosting

 ## Installation
 First, ensure that you have the latest Node.js and npm installed.